BenjaminBorn/academic-kickstart/content/publication/BEF_FSCom_Handbook_2011/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Unconventional Fiscal Policy at Work"
+title: "How Should Central Banks Deal with a Financial Stability Objective?
+The Evolving Role of Communication as a Policy Instrument"
-authors: ["Rüdiger Bachmann", "Benjamin Born", "Olga Goldfayn-Frank", "Georgi Kocharkov", "Ralph Luetticke", "Michael Weber"]
+authors: ["Benjamin Born", "Michael Ehrmann", "Marcel Fratzscher"]
-date: 2023-01-12
+date: 2011-06-01
 doi: ""

 # Schedule page publish date (NOT publication's date).